nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 1.1.1 Adding a patient `addpatient`, `ap`

-Adds a patient to the address book with input information including name, phone number, email address, home address, remarks and tags.
+Adds a patient to the health contact with input information including name, phone number, email address, home address, remarks and tags.

 * Name must be different from existing patient.